andriygav/grpcExmpl/README.md

 # grpcExmpl
-Example of creating grpc client server on python
+Example of creating grpc client-server on python

 ## Requirements
 1. Python 3.6.2